airbytehq/airbyte/docs/connector-development/config-based/tutorial/2-install-dependencies.md

 pip install -r requirements.txt
 ```

-These steps create an initial python environment (using `python -m venv`), and install the dependencies required to run an API Source connector (using `pip install`).
+These steps create an initial python environment, and install the dependencies required to run an API Source connector.

 Let's verify everything works as expected by running the Airbyte `spec` operation: